magudb/magudb.github.io/_drafts/2025-06-31-Tech Digest: summer 2025 Essential Reads for Tech Professionals.md

 ---
 layout: post
-title: "Winter 2025 Tech Digest: Explore Leading Insights on Development, Leadership, and Ops"
+title: "Summer 2025 Tech Digest: Explore Leading Insights on Development, Leadership, and Ops"
 description: "Stay ahead with this curated collection of impactful articles and resources on software development, insightful leadership practices, and cutting-edge operational strategies.
 Explore these handpicked reads to optimize your tech skills and knowledge."
 comments: false
 category: "Curated Insights"